 St Mark’s Square

-On day two we jumped on the vaporetto to Piazza San Marco, Venice’s main tourist hot spot.
-St Mark’s tower looks over the square and the square is surrounded by the grand buildings of the Doge.
+On day two we jumped on the vaporetto to Piazza San Marco, the main tourist hot spot in Venice.
+St Mark’s Campanile looks over the square and the square is surrounded by grand buildings including the Doge’s Palace.

 The Doge was the ruler of Venice when Italy was series of city states.
 The square is now ruled by pigeons.
 People purchase bird seed to fill up these flapping, grey beasts.
 Karl enjoyed getting covered in them, I am less keen on pigeons and looked on in puzzled wonderment, secretly hoping one nervous bird would leave their digested bird seed on his coat.